nataliet87/concensusGLM_broad/README.md

-# concensusGLM -- untested branch
+# concensusGLM -- working to get functional with dplyr > 0.7

 Forked from https://github.com/broadinstitute/concensusGLM